Spring 2021 Advising for W.A. Franke College of Forestry & Conservation Students

 Who is my advisor?

 Find out who your advisor is: Go to Cyberbear and use your Net ID and password to log in.
 In the Navigation menu located at the top of the screen, select Student Services.
 This will take you to your profile page which will show your advisor and faculty mentor.

 If your profile does not have an advisor listed for you, please stop by the FCFC Student Services Office in Forestry 103.

 You may contact your advisor and mentor directly.
 Contact information is available in the FCFC Directory or contact your department office for assistance.

 Academic advisors have information on policies, deadlines, general education requirements and more.
 You will be assigned a permanent academic advisor soon after the beginning of fall or spring semester depending on when you begin your studies here at UM.

-Advisors are also your primary source of career information and can serve as references for jobs.
+Faculty mentors are your primary source of career information and can serve as references for jobs.
 You should talk to them about your career choices and interests in your field.
 We encourage you to meet with them each semester.

 Advising numbers are only available to students who have attended a group advising session or have seen their advisor.
 These numbers change every semester.
-Post-bac (students who already possess a bachelor’s degree) and graduate students do not need advising numbers to register for classes.
+Post-bac (students who already possess a Bachelor’s degree) and graduate students do not need advising numbers to register for classes.